 We Have Just the Location for a Park:

 Friends of 20th Street Park is working to redevelop a vacant City lot on W 20th St, between 6th and 7th Ave, into a 10,000-sq-ft pocket park.
 History: In the late 1800’s – early 1900’s, 140 W. 20th Street was actually the site of a local NYC Public School,, P.S.
 55. Help bring this green space full circle and provide vital recreational space for Chelsea’s neighborhood children once again!

 4,000 Chelsea residents and growing as well as key community groups, including: Council of Chelsea Block Associations, New Yorkers For Parks, Save Chelsea, Flatiron Alliance, NYC Park Advocates and scores of area businesses and schools are all supporters of 20th Street Park.

 We Have the Opportunity of a Lifetime

 This lot is unique.
-It is unused and already owned by a New York City agency that could transfer the property to the Parks Department for little to no cost.
-If we don't get the city to build a park at this location, we may never see an opportunity this good, again.
+It is unused and already owned by the City.
 Learn what it will take to make this park a reality.